-If you are in the initial stages of vendor selection for your transformation program, or perhaps you are “seeing red” in your program status reports or are in the throes of wrestling with a significant change order, it can be difficult to grasp how to properly manage your resources and plan for a sustainable program.
+If you are in the initial stages of vendor selection for your transformation program, or perhaps you are “seeing red” in your program status reports or are in the throes of wrestling with a significant change order, it can be difficult to grasp how to proper resource management tactics and plan for a sustainable program.

 Program status reporting is rooted in two common frameworks: the project management triangle of cost, time, and scope, or the three-legged stool of cost, time, and quality.
 However, statistics on program failures and experiences indicate that industry program management practices are average at best.

 PMOs are sometimes viewed and staffed as “news reporters,” delegated to reporting what has happened.
 Unfortunately, like everyone else, PMOs are poor at predicting the future.
 Regardless, PMOs need to look into resource management beyond “budget” items to gain insight into actionable tactics that can alleviate obstacles and course correct when needed.

 Here are three resource management tactics to incorporate into your vendor negotiations and into your PMO practices: